ericjwdchen/ericjwdchen.github.io/_posts/2017-02-02-What-Makes-a-Good-Reddit-Post.md

 $$\text{participation}_{a \to b} =  \frac{ \sum\limits_{u \in \text{top users}} 4 \cdot \frac{u_{\text{posts in } a}}{u_{\text{total posts}}} \cdot \frac{u_{\text{posts in } b}}{u_{\text{total posts}}}}{|\text{top users}|}, \quad \text{participation}_{a \to b} \in [0,1].$$

 By taking the concentration of posts in the first subreddit, taken as a representation of the degree the author is a member of the first subreddit, and multiplying by the concentration of posts in the second subreddit, taken as a representation of the degree the author is a member of the second subreddit, we receive a metric describing the crossover between subreddits for a given author.
-This participation function is maximized when a user participates 50% in subreddit $a$ and 50\% in subreddit $b$ and contains an extra factor of four to possible values between 0 and 1.
+This participation function is maximized when a user participates 50% in subreddit a and 50% in subreddit b and contains an extra factor of four to possible values between 0 and 1.
 The metric for the subreddit is the average of the values for its top users.

 Modeling subreddits as nodes in a network is an extension of Chapter 8: How do I influence people on Facebook and Twitter.
 An important notion from that chapter is that some links between users more important than others, such as links that were included in many shortest paths.
 Here, we extend that intuition to our participation metric which generates a network of weighted links, and we use the weights to directly infer which links are important in the network representation.